Dwight Peck's personal website

 The map shows an ancient stone wall running all along the steep hillside just below the cliffs, and . . . that must be it.

 And there's the break or gateway in the wall that hints that this must once have been a normal way for farmers (surely not the livestock) to get up from Rionde Dessus into the Combe des Begnines 150 metres higher up the mountain.
-I always speculate on what life must have been like for those old-timers plodding up and down through these forests, before TV and the Internet.
+We always speculate on what life must have been like for those old-timers plodding up and down through these forests, before TV and the Internet.
 And for those old-timers who took time out of their busy schedules to clamber up here and build these excellent stone walls.

 We'll pause to look down mnemonically to make sure that we can find this place again, for getting home with.